Marcus-idk/market-sentiment-research/docs/Test_Catalog.md

 # Test Catalog — Complete Test Inventory

-This document enumerates all tests under `tests/` and what they cover.
+This document enumerates all Python files under `tests/` and what they cover (test modules, fixtures, factories, shared stubs).
 Keep it human-scannable and low-churn; do not duplicate this inventory in other docs.

 ## Rules to Follow When Updating This
 - Keep this as the single source for the test inventory.
 - Update when a test file is added/removed, or when tests are added/removed/renamed.
-- For each file, include: Purpose, Tags (optional), key Fixtures (optional), Tests, Notes (optional).
+- For each file in `tests/`, include: Purpose, Tags (optional), key Fixtures/factories (optional), Tests (if any), Notes (optional).
-- List ALL test functions with one-line descriptions of what they validate.
+- List ALL test functions with one-line descriptions of what they validate; for helper-only files (e.g., factories, shared stubs), list the key helpers instead.
 - Structure: File → Class (if exists) → Test functions.
 If no classes, list tests directly under file.
 - Order: Files mirror the `tests/` tree structure.
 Within each file, list tests in the order they appear.
 - Use tags consistently (see Tag Legend).
 Note env vars/time freezing only if relevant.